-1. | Start with a solid foundation.
+1. | Start with a solid foundation

 The good news is that some blog publishing platforms make this very easy.
 And as Matt Cutts, search expert and head of the anti-Spam team from Google points out, platforms like WordPress do 80% of the heavy lifting and set you up for success.
-WordPress is an amazing publishing platform with an integrated Content Management System (CMS) that is used by organizations like the New York Times, Harvard University and the Library of Congress to power their blogs and high traffic web sites.
+WordPress is an amazing publishing platform with an integrated Content Management System | CMS that is used by organizations like the New York Times, Harvard University and the Library of Congress to power their blogs and high traffic web sites.

 It’s also the platform that we recommend to our clients.
 That’s because it’s continually being improved by a global community of developers that are integrating the latest technologies and features that users demand.

-2. Be persistent.
+2. | Be persistent

 The best way to ensure that your blog content will easily get found is to update your blog frequently with new content.
 A recent study conducted by HubSpot indicates that people who post to their blog at least once a week increase the opportunity for their content to be found online by as much as 350% compared to those who post only once a month.

-When creating content for a blog, it’s important to remember to avoid talking about “you, you, you!”
-Your prospects are much more interested in “what’s in it for them”.
-That means stepping outside of your needs and framing your content from the perspective of what has value for the people your are trying to influence, inform, or convert.
+When creating content for a blog, it’s important to remember to avoid talking about “You, You, You!”
+Your prospects are much more interested in WIIFM |What’s In It For Me?.
+That means stepping outside of your needs and framing your content from the perspective of what has value for the people you’re are trying to influence, inform, or convert.

-Unfortunately, writing and posting alone are not enough.
+Unfortunately, writing and posting are not enough.
 Because your work is not really done unless your content can be “found” so that your customers and prospects can realize the value of what you have published.

-3. Be seen.
+3. | Be seen

-4. | Key into keywords.
+4. | Key into keywords

 And once those keywords are integrated with your content, you can maximize their effectiveness by incorporating a primary keyword in the TITLE of your post.
-It’s also a good idea to incorporate the keywords into the H1 and H2 html tags as well.
+It’s also a good idea to incorporate the keywords into the H1 and H2 HTML tags as well.
 When someone makes a query in Google, Yahoo or Buzz, search engines look for these vital elements when crawling content to rate and rank it for delivery to a results page.

-5. | Don’t dismiss the links.
+5. | Don’t dismiss links

 Use your primary and secondary keywords in the anchor text of links when linking to other blog posts or to other pages of your blog.
-Keywords in links have much more importance than simple text.
+Keywords in links have much more important than simple text.
 So be sure to include links with keywords that help search engines quickly identify the content in your post.

-6. | Submit to others.
+6. | Submit to others

 Anyone can submit content to these sites and they require participants to identify the most relevant category for the content so that others can find it, share it and rank it.
 Setting up accounts is easy and if others find or rate your content on these sites, it can significantly enhance the visibility for search engines.

-7. | Broadcast to your community.
+7. | Broadcast to your community

-Once you have created a piece of valuable content and have posted it to your blog with all of the search engine optimized (SEO) techniques above, you can extend the reach and opportunity for others to find it, comment on it or share it by broadcasting it in a social network.
+Once you have created a piece of valuable content and have posted it to your blog with all of the search engine optimized | SEO techniques above, you can extend the reach and opportunity for others to find it, comment on it or share it by broadcasting it in a social network.
 Twitter, Facebook, LinkedIn, Digg, Reddit and StumbleUpon are excellent resources for promoting your content within these rapidly growing communities.
 However you choose to share within these networks, be sure to include a link back to the content on your blog.